 Suggested Varieties of Rugosa Roses

-If you have a large cottage border, a Rugosa rose will make a nice back of the border plant or focal point.
-But Rugosa roses will engulf a small garden.
+If you have a large cottage border, a rugosa rose will make a nice back of the border plant or focal point.
+However, rugosa roses will engulf a small garden.
 A better bet would be to plant a single rose where it can lean against a structure, like a split rail fence.
-Use caution planting near entry and walk ways.
+Use caution planting near entry areas and walkways.
 The canes will bend when heavy with flowers and the thorns will reach out and grab you.

 Rugosa Rose Growing Tips

 They are known as rugged roses because they can be virtually maintenance free.
-Rugosas can handle light shade, salt air, frigid temperatures, drought and high humidity.
+Rugosas can handle many less than ideal growing conditions, including light shade, salt air, frigid temperatures, drought and high humidity.

 Caring for Your Rugosa Rose

 Fertilizer: Unless your soil is very poor, your rugosa rose shouldn't need a lot of supplemental feeding.
 A slow release, complete fertilizer in the spring should suffice.
 Some varieties have a sensitivity to chemical fertilizers and seem to fare better if they are watered well before feeding.

 Pruning: How much to prune rugosa roses depends on how large you want them to be.

 You can prune them to almost ground level in the spring if you want to keep it small, or you can do minimal pruning of old wood and suckers if you want a large, natural looking bush.
 To encourage new growth and keep the plant full, it helps to prune at least 3 – 10 inches from the tips in spring.
 As with all roses, don’t prune if a frost is anticipated within 6 weeks, to avoid winter dieback.

 If you don’t deadhead the flowers, you will get wonderful rose hips in the fall that will persist through winter.
 The rose hips are similar to their cousins, the crab apple.
 They are high in vitamin C and can be used for teas, jams, and jellies.